Case Study: Enhancing Strobbo's Agile Journey with Org Topologies

 These structures and practices collectively enhanced team autonomy, transparency, and alignment, driving significant improvements in Strobbo’s agile adoption.

 But as we said our vision was to enhance our team's capabilities and autonomy.
-Initially operating within the A2 archetype, we sought to transition to the B2 archetype within the Org Topologies framework.
+Initially operating with a capabilities-focused work mandate, we sought to transition toward a partial solution-focused work mandate within the Org Topologies framework.
 Our vision went further than simply improving processes; it entailed a fundamental shift towards greater business agility and independence.
-After fully realizing the A2 archetype, the teams were working effectively, but there was still a significant amount of coordination required from the Product Owner.
+After fully realizing the CAPS-level position, the teams were working effectively, but there was still a significant amount of coordination required from the Product Owner.
 Additionally, we wanted to close the gap with the customer to ensure better alignment and responsiveness to their needs.

 This is also the point that we learned about Org Topologies and understood that we needed to spend more time with the team to help them better understand the direction that Bert and I were moving the teams toward.
 In a team exercise, we started with showing the video ‘How Misconceptions About the Product Owner Role Harm Your Organization and What To Do About It’ to not only better explain the role of the product owner but also to make the point that they can take ownership themselves.
 We then let the team put themselves on the map, and had a group discussion about what we are currently lacking.

-To further elevate the teams at this point, we invested heavily in the following Elevating Structures, building on our previous efforts:
+To further elevate the teams at this point, we invested heavily in the following Elevating Katas, building on our previous efforts:

 Product Roadmap and Ownership: